Passing ... passing ... and then she speaks. |

 as an attractive woman.
 Your quiz is clearly wrong.

-I thus tweaked the scores, whilst also trying to allow for the situation where a
+I thus tweaked the scores, whilst trying to still allow for the situations

 Nevertheless, the negative feedback continued and

-all scores directly related to age and hormone usage.
+all scores directly related to age and hormones.

 Four transgender